Skip to main content

 Decision outcomes by pillar are straightforward:

 Implement these in sequence: build the record, document inquiries, then run the annual review.
-Insert verified current requirements where needed: Add current reporting requirements after verification.
+Treat current reporting requirements as a separate verification step before relying on the review package.
 For a step-by-step walkthrough, see Do I Need to File an FBAR for a Company Account I Have Signature Authority Over?.

 Start with one master ledger.
 It is not an IRS-required format, but it is a practical control that helps show you tracked facts instead of guessing.